 Documenting your work while still in school can help give you a head start on building a portfolio to use for jobs, internships, grants, and self-promotion.

-The Instructional Media Center (IMC) has cameras and tripods available for checkout.
-Library computers are currently not accessible due to COVID-19 safety concerns.
 For help photographing, scanning or editing images of your work please contact the Visual Resources Center.
+They also have cameras and tripods available for checkout.

 Identify tools for documentation